zcattacz/alasql_wiki/readme.md

 _( [à la] (http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is a open source SQL database for javascript handeling relational data, schemaless data, and graph data with a strong foucus on query speed and flexibillity for datasources.
 It works in your browser, Node.js, IO.js and Apache Cordova.

-In short AlaSQL applys SQL opperations to javascript arrays and objects.
+In short AlaSQL applies SQL opperations to javascript arrays and objects.
 The library is designed for:

 * Fast data processing for BI and ERP applications on fat clients
 * Client-side SQL database with option for persistency (as Local Storage and Indexed DB)